© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Low Mire (milefortlet 20) 50m north of Heather Bank, part of the Roman frontier defences along the Cumbrian coast is a scheduled monument protected by Historic England under reference 1014911.
 View the official record →

-Low Mire (milefortlet 20) is a small Roman fortified installation situated on the Cumbrian coast near Heather Bank in Cumberland, England.
+Low Mire is a milefortlet forming part of the Roman coastal defence system constructed along the Cumbrian shore during the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014911.

 Low Mire (milefortlet 20) 50m north of Heather Bank, part of the Roman frontier defences along the Cumbrian coast is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014911.